Casa Stefan Zweig: Background

+The museum is dedicated to the author.

+Plans for the library

-The museum will accommodate a library as well as a conference hall.
+The museum accommodates a library as well as a conference hall.

-Along with exhibitions, conferences, competitions, theater and cinema performances, readings and concerts, cooperations with partner organisations like the Internationale Stefan Zweig Gesellschaft, are also planned.
+Along with exhibitions, conferences, competitions, theater and cinema performances, readings and concerts, cooperations with partner organisations like the Internationale Stefan Zweig Gesellschaft, have also been planned.

 Scientists as well as the general public should have the opportunity, to retrieve online information about Zweig, his work and his literature written in exile.
 They should furthermore have the opportunity to contribute their own ideas.

 For this purpose, a bilingual web page will be created by the Casa Stefan Zweig, which will be updated constantly.

 The First president of the association Casa Stefan Zweig is the Brazilian journalist and Stefan Zweig biographer, Alberto Dines.

 He was honored for his work and was awarded the Austrian Holocaust Memorial Award (AHMA) which was founded/established by the Austrian Service Abroad in 2006.

 Since February 2008 the first Austrian Holocaust Memorial Servant has served within the framework of the Austrian Holocaust Memorial Service at the association Casa Stefan Zweig.